D1M1TR10S/github-mcp-server/docs/host-remote-server.md

 - [GitHub Docs on Creating OAuth Apps](https://docs.github.com/en/apps/oauth-apps)
 - GitHub Docs on Installing OAuth Apps into a [Personal Account](https://docs.github.com/en/apps/oauth-apps/using-oauth-apps/installing-an-oauth-app-in-your-personal-account) and [Organization](https://docs.github.com/en/apps/oauth-apps/using-oauth-apps/installing-an-oauth-app-in-your-organization)
 - [MCP SDKs](https://modelcontextprotocol.io/sdk/java/mcp-overview)

-By using a secure OAuth foundation and the patterns above, you can build powerful host applications that plug into GitHub’s Remote MCP Server and the wider MCP ecosystem.